acer-leon-dev/terminal_tic-tac-toe/README.txt

 Initiates a game of Tic-Tac-Toe.
 Can either be played between one physical user and another physical user OR between one physical user and an AI bot.
-The app gives the user the option to replay the game after a player wins or the players draw.
+The app gives the user the option to replay the game and change the mode after a player wins or the players draw.

 FEATURES
 - Interactive turn-based input with conditional checks